Law and Practice of Capital Markets

 Docente titolare del corso

-• the initial stages of the "funding escalator", in particular the dynamics of crowdfunding.
+• the early steps of the "funding escalator", in particular the dynamics of crowdfunding.

 • the communication processes accompanying an Initial Public Offering (IPO) including public disclosure and roadshows for institutional investors,